- Installation labor

 Fabrication Labor

 Fabrication labor makes or creates a product or alters an existing product into a new or changed product.
 Fabrication labor is taxable, even if the customer provides the materials for the products that will be created or altered.
+Fabrication labor includes, but is not limited to:

 - Assembling